anhkhoa-2970/LandmarkRemark/Readme.md

 ## Overview
 This Android application, Landmark Remark, allows users to save notes associated with specific locations on a map and see note in map by click to marker.
-Users can view existing notes, add new notes, edit their notes by long clicking on their note, and search for notes by username or content.
+Users can change name, view existing notes, add new notes, edit their notes by long clicking on their note, and search for notes by username or content.

 ## Technology Stack